siddhartha-gadgil/DeptWeb/_seminars/2022/2022-08-24-rajula-srivastava.md

  groups.
 This is a codimension one surface compatible with the non-isotropic Heisenberg dilation structure.
 I will describe the main features of the problem, some of which are helpful while others are obstructive.
-These include the non-Euclidean group structure (the extra "twist" due to the Heisenberg group law), the geometry of the Korányi sphere (in particular, the flatness at the poles) and an "imbalanced" scaling argument encapsulated by a new type of Knapp example, which we shall describe in detail.
+These include the non-Euclidean group structure (the extra "twist" due to the Heisenberg group law), the geometry of the Koranyi sphere (in particular, the flatness at the poles) and an "imbalanced" scaling argument encapsulated by a new type of Knapp example, which we shall describe in detail.